Malcolm Jackman - Turnaround merchant

 In late August 2014 Malcolm returned to Adelaide to become Chief Executive of Defence SA.
 Defence SA is South Australia's lead government agency for all defence matters and the nation's only stand-alone state defence organisation.
 Reporting to the Premier, its mission is clear - growing Defence presence and building a sustainable defence industry for South Australia.

-His Story – Malcolm Jackman
+My story – Malcolm Jackman

 Let us start at the end of my story as opposed to the beginning as this gives greater context as to what I am doing now.
 I describe myself as being in the ‘late afternoon’ of my career, doing what I term my ‘community service’ part of my career in giving back to what has been the very lucky country for me.
 My focus is now on giving back to society, working for government through working as the Chief Executive of the South Australian Fire and Emergency Services Commission.
 Within my focus on the community I have also become more involved in mentoring, I am currently mentoring three people which I do for the pure joy of doing so, not as a profession as such.
 I am also working on numerous boards including one of a charity, it is all focused around doing those things which I believe to be giving back, using my own experience to help other people.